vedanttapase/AegisPipe-Aegis-means-shield-protection-fitting-for-insurance-paired-with-the-pipeline-architecture./README.md

-Here is the fully tailored, highly professional **`README.md`** customized exactly to your codebase (`test.ipynb`, `sample_evaluation_results`, etc.) and the precise requirements of the project spec.

-This version strips out all general hackathon filler and frames your project as a clean, production-ready engineering portfolio piece.

----

 # ClaimStream AI: Multimodal Evidence Verification Pipeline

 An intelligent, multi-object data pipeline designed to automate the ingestion, multi-modal feature extraction, and structured verification of insurance damage claims.